jmespath/jmespath.py/docs/proposals/functions.rst

 ::

-    Array|null values(Object|Array $obj)
+    array values(object|array $obj)

-Returns the values of the provided Object.
+Returns the values of the provided object.

-If the given argument is an Array, this function transparently returns the given argument.
+If the given argument is an array, this function transparently returns the given argument.

-This function MUST return ``null`` if the given argument is not an Object or Array.
+This function MUST return ``null`` if the given argument is not an object or array.

 .. list-table:: Examples
    :header-rows: 1